IamRajeshManjunath/Build-and-Deploy-Tools-Using-LLM-Agents/README.md

 Explain the process of integrating an agent to automate a customer-focused task, such as handling reservations or customer inquiries.

 AWS Services:
-Amazon Bedrock
+Amazon Bedrock,
-AWS Lambda
+AWS Lambda,
-Amazon Relational Database Service
+Amazon Relational Database Service,
-Amazon Simple Storage Service
+Amazon Simple Storage Service,
 AWS Secrets Manager

 My solution and system architecture: